 The Numbeo website is not only comprehensive; it is user-friendly and a pleasure to explore.
 It contains the Cost of Living Index for Country 2018 (Mid-Year) in which Panama is ranked at 47 out of 117 countries, compared to 47/115 a year ago, and 51/123 the year before that (the number one position representing the most expensive country).

 Two other indexes you can use are Expatistan’s no-frills Cost of Living Ranking by Country and the slightly older 2017 Survey by The Expat Insider.
 These two indexes show the least expensive country in the number one position.

 We chose four places to represent our budget calculator – Panama City, Coronado, Boquete and Bocas.

-Panama City, the capital and financial hub, home to the largest international airport in Spanish America and the famous canal, is the first of the four places that we use in our budget calculator.
+Panama City, the capital and financial hub, home to the largest international airport in Hispanic America and the famous canal, is the first of the four places that we use in our budget calculator.

 Next is Coronado, home to the second largest expat community in Panama, and one of the first expat communities established along the Pacific coast.
 It is a gated community with international schools, offering sufficient shopping and dining facilities, complemented by recreational opportunities including golfing, hiking, horse-riding and surfing.

 Then we have the ever-popular Boquete, where you will find the largest expat community in Panama.
 Its popularity stems partly from the picturesque surroundings, also the higher altitude and year-round comfortable climate.
 David is a close 30-minute drive to reach major shopping or medical facilities.